Expert Spotlight: Rebecca Mino, Manager of Applied Research and Policy

 How can people learn more about our research and support it?

 One place to start is learning more about the hunger facts we currently have about our region and impact.
-We’re also closely monitoring and projecting the ongoing hunger surge due to COVID-19, and that research with McKinsey & Co. is available on our website.
 And, of course, donations are always appreciated to help us implement data-driven programs in our region.